MatusOllah/gophengine/CODE_OF_CONDUCT.md

 	address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Being a FNF degenerate.
+* Being a FNF degenerate
-* Shipping Boyfriend and Pico (or other characters) together.
+* Shipping Boyfriend and Pico (or other characters) together

 ## Our Responsibilities